Bernard 60: Design and development

+Flight history

 The Bernard 60 flew for the first time at the end of August 1929, piloted by Antoine Paillard.
-Tests revealed a serious problem due to the mixture of engine powers: the Bernard 60 could fly satisfactorily with one wing motor shut down but could not reach the altitude of 1000 m required for certification on the power of the two wing motors alone.
-So in October 1930 Bernard proposed to install three seven cylinder, 224 kW Gnome-Rhône 7Kdrs Titan-Major engines.
+Tests revealed a serious problem due to the mixture of engine powers: the Bernard 60 could fly satisfactorily with one wing motor shut down but could not reach the altitude of 1,000 m required for certification on the power of the two wing motors alone, so in October 1930 Bernard proposed to install three seven-cylinder, 224 kW Gnome-Rhône 7Kdrs Titan-Major engines.
 It first flew in this form in July 1931 but was seriously damaged in a night landing on 22 December 1931 and did not fly again, being scrapped in 1934.

 It was succeeded by the Bernard 61 T, similar but with a metal fuselage.
 The wing was unchanged, weights up by about 100 kg and maximum speed and ceiling increased by 27 km/h and 2500 m respectively.
 It was powered by three Gnome-Rhône 7Kb Titan-Major engines with the same output as those used on the 60.
 The 61 T flew for the first time on 28 March 1933, piloted by Jean-Charles Bernache-Assollant.

 Operational history

 The 60 T never received certification but the 61 T was approved after tests by the STAé in July 1933.
 It was registered as F-AKBY; the 60 T had flown with the same letters.
-In May 1934 Georges Barbot tested the performance of the 61 T, now technically dated and always with poor handling characteristics and not of interest to the recently formed Air-France.
-It was modified again in September 1934 and delivered to CEMA in October, making its last flight the following February.
+In May 1934 Georges Barbot tested the performance of the 61 T, now technically dated and always with poor handling characteristics and not of interest to the recently formed Air France.
+It was modified again in September 1934 and delivered to the Centre d'Essais de Matériels Aériens (CEMA; Aerial Equipment Test Center) at Villacoublay airfield in October 1934, making its last flight the following February.